-For closed, under local or general anesthesia or sedation, the patient is placed supine on the table.
+For closed reduction, under local or general anesthesia or sedation, the patient is placed supine on the table.
 Keep a thick pad between the shoulders.
 Reduce the joint with direct gentle pressure over the anteriorly displaced clavicle while an assistant pushes both the shoulders back to the table.

 Posterior Sternoclavicular Joint Injury

 Posterior sternoclavicular joint injury is more dangerous than anterior sternoclavicular injuries.

-Closed reduction should preferably be done within 48 hours.
+Under general anesthesia or sedation, the closed reduction should preferably be done within 48 hours.

 The patient is placed on his back with the dislocated shoulder near the edge of the table.
 A thick sandbag is placed between the shoulders.